CyberWVU/cyberwvu-website/README.md

 1. Create script to automatically create thumbnails given a folder of images
 2. Create script to autogenerate links for gallery
 3. Update gallery with proper pictures
-4. Updated favicon
+4. Update favicon
 5. Finalize CSS colors
-6. CLean up code
+6. CLean up and format code